helsing-ai/buffrs/README.md

 Commands:
-  init       Initializes a buffrs setup lint       Check rule violations for this package add        Adds dependencies to a manifest file remove     Removes dependencies from a manifest file
+  init       Initializes a buffrs setup new        Creates a new buffrs package in the current directory lint       Check rule violations for this package add        Adds dependencies to a manifest file remove     Removes dependencies from a manifest file